QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Kerosyn.md

 First is the playful style.
 They will dodge attacks with exaggerated, almost comedic movements, but will take a hit or two on purpose to keep it going.
 They won't attack seriously, but will throw play punches that wouldn't hurt anyone.
 They're not big on taunting, but will laugh a lot.

 Next is the focused style.
 They go quiet and their stance changes to something more appropriate for a fight.
 Their dodges become beautifully elegant, not allowing themselves to take a single avoidable hit and blocking or parrying the rest.
 They will now attack seriously, but only when it's a sure shot, and they will not aim to kill unless there's no other choice.
 In this state, trails of fire string from their hands and feet, making his movements look something like a ribbon dance.
-This sight is what inspired the [[Children of the Flame#Firekeepers|Firekeepers]] of the Children of the Flame.
+This sight is what inspired the [[../../World/Organizations/Religions & Cults/Children of the Flame#Firekeepers|Firekeepers]] of the Children of the Flame.

 Finally, the enraged style.
 All bets are off now.
 No more dodging, they'll just take every hit and ignore the damage, even something as serious as losing a limb.
 They will be hellbent on the offensive, wild and unpredictable, and will absolutely not be shy about biting hard and tearing flesh.
 Fortunately, even in this state they're still not quite "angry", so destruction of the world isn't a concern, though it's just as hard to snap him out of it.